Frozen Shoulder Surgery and

 If you are in the "Freezing" or painful phase of your frozen shoulder injury, then you are experiencing a mild onset of pain and gradual loss of your range of motion.
 You may feel a lot of tenderness and inflammation in your shoulder joint.
 More pain will also be experienced when sleeping at night, especially if you lay on the affected shoulder.
 This stage can last 1 - 9 months.
 Only about 3% of medical professionals will recommend surgery during this phase of frozen shoulder. (reference: 1)

 It is believed by most doctors that conservative treatment methods are best to deal with the symptoms and progression of frozen shoulder at this stage.
-Using the correct conservative treatment therapies on a consistent basis (daily) can help to reduce how long you will suffer from this condition.
+Using the correct conservative treatments on a consistent basis (daily) can help to reduce how long you will suffer from this condition.

 Stage 2: "Frozen" Stiff and Adhesive Phase